roldanjr/pomatez-website/contents/features/index.md

   - icon: cog
     heading: Customizable Rules
-    description: Allowing the user to modified the default rules of Pomodoro Principle to fit on their personal preference.
+    description: Allowing the user to modify the default rules of Pomodoro Principle to fit on their personal preference.

   - icon: create
     heading: Built-in Task List
-    description: Allowing the user to create tasks they want to accomplish and enable them to mark a particular task as done showing some accomplishments.
+    description: Allowing the user to create tasks they wanted to accomplish and enable them to mark a particular task as done showing some accomplishments.
 ---